-A practical communication channel following the ZIC signal model appears in the so called Femtocell environment.
-The Femtocell~\cite{Femto} concept is an outcome of the telecommunication industry's efforts to provide high-throughput, high quality services into the user's home.
-Consider the scenario depicted in figure~\ref{figure:femtocell}, where the larger circle represents the macro cell serviced by the macro cell base station (MCBS).
-Within this macro cell is the smaller circle represents a small area where the signal from the MCBS either does not reach with enough strength or does not reach at all, hereafter referred to as the Femtocell.
-To provide coverage in this region a smaller user deployed base station connected to the backbone can be used, which is called the Femto cell BS (FCBS).
-This FCBS can provide mobile services to the users within the Femtocell just like a WiFi access point.
-The basic difference between the FCBS and WiFi access point is that the former operates in a licensed band.
+A practical communication channel following the Z-IC network model appears in the so called femto cell environment.
+The femto cell~\cite{Femto} concept is an outcome of the telecommunication industry's efforts to provide high-throughput, high quality services into the user's home.
+Consider the scenario depicted in Fig. \ref{figure:femtocell}, where the larger circle represents the macro cell serviced by the macro cell base station (MCBS).
+Within this macro cell is the smaller circle that represents a small area where the signal from the MCBS either does not reach with enough strength or does not reach at all, hereafter referred to as the femto cell.
+To provide coverage in this region a smaller user-deployed base station connected to the backbone can be used, which is called the femto cell BS (FCBS).
+This FCBS can provide mobile services to the users within the femto cell just like a Wi-Fi access point.
+The basic difference between the FCBS and Wi-Fi access point is that the former operates in a licensed band.

-Now, let us consider the downlink communication on such a channel with one mobile user in both the Femtocell and the macro-cell.
-Note that since the MCBS signal does not reach the mobile user within the Femtocell, the signal input-output follows the ZIC model.
-To model the larger SNR of the Femtocell direct link we can assume that $\alpha_{22}\geq 1$.
+Now, let us consider the downlink communication on such a channel with one mobile user in both the femto cell and the macro-cell.
+Note that since the MCBS signal does not reach the mobile user within the femto cell, the signal input-output follows the Z-IC model.
+To model the larger SNR of the femto cell direct link we can assume that $\alpha_{22}\geq 1$.
 In what follows, we shall derive the DMT of this channel.